sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 # Conclusion

-It's been my pleasure to share how I added a Create React App with TypeScript and Hooks to a Spring Cloud Gateway OAuth2 Client to relay secure requests to downstream resource servers.
+It's been my pleasure to share how I added a Create React App with TypeScript and Hooks to a Spring Cloud Gateway OAuth 2.0 Client to relay secure requests to downstream resource servers.
 I'd love to hear what you think!

 In the next post ([Part 3](/blog/2020/01/12/merry-microservices-part3-policy-service)), we'll look into the place of a "policy service" for controlling authorization in applications based on the user's identity and the permissions set up on the "policy service".